Best homeowners insurance in Dallas, TX for 2023

 Dallas home insurance costs by coverage amount

-In Dallas, the average annual home insurance rate for a home with $500,000 in dwelling coverage is $5,683 — over $2,000 higher than the state average.
-With raw materials and labor costs so expensive, you’ll want to ensure you’ve purchased enough coverage to protect your home after a covered loss.
+As shown in the table below, the average annual home insurance premium for a Dallas home with $500,000 in dwelling coverage is $5,198 — around $2,000 higher than the citywide average.
+With construction materials and labor costs at an all-time high, you’ll want to ensure you’ve purchased enough coverage to protect your home after a covered loss.

 Average annual cost